center-for-threat-informed-defense/attack-workbench-rest-api/app/api/markdown/api.md

 **targetType**: Only retrieve relationships that have a `target_ref` to an object of the selected type.

+**versions**: The versions of the relationship to retrieve.
+`all` gets all versions of the relationship, `latest` gets only the latest version.

 **includePagination**: Whether to include pagination data in the returned value.
 Wraps returned objects in a larger object.